 How Can I Increase My Credit Score Overnight?

 The fastest way to improve your credit score is to change your debt ratio.
-And there’s two ways you can do this.
+And there are two ways you can do this.
 One is easy but risky.
 However, the other is harder but better from a money-management perspective.

 Pay down your debts – This is the ideal scenario.
 To clarify, the more unused credit you have, the better your credit score.
 So, if you can pay down your debts and increase your credit-to-debt ratio, you will see a positive and immediate impact on your credit score.